 Ironman World Championships

 Ironman was the first major triathlon competition when it was first held on the Hawaiian island of Kona in 1978.
 The distances were adapted according to three local endurance races.
-First, the competitors swam 3,860 meters (Waikiki Rough Water Swim) followed by cycling for 180 kilometers (Around Oahu Bike Race) and finally running 42,195 meters (Honolulu Marathon).
+First, the competitors swam 2.4 miles (Waikiki Rough Water Swim) followed by cycling for 112 miles (Around Oahu Bike Race) and finally running 26.2 miles (Honolulu Marathon).
 Paula Newby-Fraser has the most wins (seven).